 Caring for these babies is relatively easy, especially if you know what to do and how to do it.
 The biggest hurdle is avoiding those lovely thorns!
 During much of the year, roses do pretty well just being left alone.
 Most of your time investment will come during the winter pruning.
 There are a few problems that roses can encounter, and you may just have to reevaluate whether the care a particular variety requires is worth your time.

 The worst pests I deal with are aphids, Hoplia beetles, and leaf-cutter bees.
 Removing sap-sucking aphids can be done with a variety of methods that are gentle to your plant and your yard.
 Encouraging critters like lady bugs and green lace wings to come in will help to keep them in check, but you can also use treatments like insecticidal soap or neem oil.
 Even a quick blast with a hose will knock the aphids off.
+Though roses are usually tough enough to handle even serious infestations, it will still diminish their growth and flowering since these critters suck up the sap of the plant that carries nutrients and water.
 White flies can cause the same problems as aphids, but can be treated in the exact same way.

 Perhaps the worst problem some varieties of roses deal with is black-spot.
 This is caused by a fungus, and will usually show up once the weather begins to warm.
 The fungus causes the leaves to develop black spots (hence the name), and then eventually yellow and finally fall off of the plant.
 The disease doesn’t kill the rose right off, but weakens it and over time may cause the rose to die.